rukkyme/alx-system_engineering-devops/0x02-shell_redirections/README.md

- this is the seventht task readme
+ this is the seventh task readme